KelvinHao/NNHao/README.md

 ### Hi there, I'm Nguyen Nhut Hao 👋

 ## I'm a Student from FPT University from 2018 to 2022!!
+- 🚀 04/01/2021 - 09/04/2021: Gain more experience with On Job Training (OJT) Semester at FPT software
+-
+## I'm a software engineer at TMA Solutions from 09/08/2022
 - 🔭 I’m currently learning everything 🤣
-- 🚀 04/01/2021 - 09/04/2021 Goals: Gain more experience with On Job Training (OJT) Semester at FPT software
-- 📅 After OJT Semester Goals: Recover knowledge about Database Design - SQL, Web Design.
-Besides that, Learn deep into ASP.NET Core and .NET 5 to upskill
 - ⚡ Fun fact: I love Chinese music and every type of books,...

 ### Connect with me: